-Been a while since I walked down the hall of the Survivor Q & A series, that’s suicide survivor – someone who lost a loved one to suicide, not a person who tried to kill themselves.
+Been a while since I walked down the hall of the Survivor Q & A series, otherwise knows as our survivor of suicide loss interview series.

 Suicide changes lives…lives like mine…and lives like Dempsey Rice.

 Part 5 of the Suicide Q & A Series features Dempsey Rice.
 Dempsey lost her mother to depression and suicide but thankfully the creative process helped her get her giggle back.

 Giggle On® pledged to help Dempsey make the 10th Anniversary DVD of her award winning documentary film “Daughter of Suicide” a reality!
 I am honored Dempsey chose to share her story here at Giggle On.
 THANK YOU!